Median: Definition and notation

 Formally, a median of a population is any value such that at least half of the population is less than or equal to the proposed median and at least half is greater than or equal to the proposed median.
 As seen above, medians may not be unique.
 If each set contains more than half the population, then some of the population is exactly equal to the unique median.

 The median is well-defined for any ordered (one-dimensional) data and is independent of any distance metric.
-The median can thus be applied to school classes which are ranked but not numerical (e.g. working out a median grade when student test scores are graded from F to A), although the result might be halfway between classes if there is an even number of classes.
-(For odd number classes, one specific class is determined as the median.)
+The median can thus be applied to student grades that are ranked but not numerical (e.g. working out a median grade when student test scores are graded from F to A).
+The result might be halfway between grades if there is an even number of students; for an odd number students, one specific grade is determined as the median.

 A geometric median, on the other hand, is defined in any number of dimensions.
 A related concept, in which the outcome is forced to correspond to a member of the sample, is the medoid.

 There is no widely accepted standard notation for the median, but some authors represent the median of a variable x as med(x), x͂, as μ_{1/2}, or as M. In any of these cases, the use of these or other symbols for the median needs to be explicitly defined when they are introduced.

 The median is a special case of other ways of summarizing the typical values associated with a statistical distribution: it is the 2nd quartile, 5th decile, and 50th percentile.